kayua/Regenerating_Datasets_With_NN_NOMS22/README.md

-# Correcting Datasets - Deep Learning (SBRC21)
+# Regenerating Networked Systems’ Monitoring Traces with Neural Networs (submitted to NOMS'22)

-Algorithm for correcting sessions of users of large-scale peer-to-peer systems based on deep learning.
+Algorithm for correcting sessions of users of large-scale networked systems based on deep learning.